myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T02:26:47.549Z
+>
+> And welcome to Bluesky 😁

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-08-30T02:25:00.147Z
+>
+> Not official, but yes SkyFeed and BlueskyDeck and so on as third party :)

+Official apps are built using React

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-08-30T02:03:08.293Z
 >
 > Pts.jsもおすすめです